Who is eligible?

 - A full pension is 66% of your final pay (index-adjusted to the year the pension starts), adjusted according to percentage employment and membership period.
 A full pension requires a full post with 30 years employment (for those who leave state service, 30-40 years depending on how long one would have been a member if one had continued until the retirement age.)

 - Read more about the Norwegian Public Service Pension Fund (spk.no).

 National Pension Scheme (Folketrygden)

 - To gain pension points in the National Pension Scheme one must have an annual income of more than the base rate in the social security system.
-(At present 75.641 NOK).
 The full pension accummulation period is 40 years.
 This pension is co-ordinated with the Norwegian Public Service Pension Fund which usually pays more.

-- For a detailed overview please consult the brochure The Norwegian Social Insurance Scheme (regjeringen.no) published by the Norwegian Ministry of Labour and Social Inclusion.
+- For a detailed overview please consult the brochure Norwegian Social Insurance Scheme 2016 (regjeringen.no) published by the Norwegian Ministry of Labour and Social Affairs.